Hard Mode Filler

 - Some levels of Lemmings were repeats of earlier levels with differences in time limit, skill set, and other things.
 The most famous is the repeat of "We All Fall Down" on each difficulty, adding more Lemmings each time.
 In some cases this presents the opportunity that an efficient strategy you used on an early level could be reused later, eliminating whatever challenge may have been intended.
 This is justified because the harder levels were made first, and the developers made easier versions of them for an earlier placement.

-- Flash game This Is The Only Level has a variant of this trope.
+- Flash game This Is the Only Level has a variant of this trope.
 There are 30 stages with the same level except there is a catch every stage, like inverted controls, barriers, and creative ways to unlock the gate to the 'next' level.
 And then there's the unlockable FML mode in the second game which involves random spikes and random changes of the level layout that will almost always result in your immediate demise.
 "FML" officially stands for Frustratingly Manipulative Level, but rest assured that you will be spewing the more common kind of FMLs as you try to beat it.

 - 1942's second half is a rehash the first half with a higher difficulty.